yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 6. Select the "Azure App Service Deploy" task to bring up the task configuration panel.
 Notice the settings are the same as when we configured it for the dev environment because we cloned the dev environment to create the test environment.

-7. For the App Service name field, select the item that begins with "TailspinToysWeb-test."
+7. For the App Service name field, select the item that begins with "TailspinToysWeb-test"

-8. For the Resource group field, select "TailspinToys-test."
+8. For the Resource group field, select "TailspinToys-test"

-9. For the Slot field, select "staging."
+9. For the Slot field, select "staging"

     ![After selecting the Azure App Service Deploy task, fill in various boxes in the configuration window, including App Service name (select Deploy to slot), Resource group, and Slot.
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image98.png "Configure the Azure App Service Deploy task")

 10. We have completed configuration of the first task.
 Now, select the "Swap Slots" task to bring up the configuration panel.

-11. For the App Service name field, select the item that begins with "TailspinToysWeb-test."
+11. For the App Service name field, select the item that begins with "TailspinToysWeb-test"

-12. For the Resource group field, select "TailspinToys-test."
+12. For the Resource group field, select "TailspinToys-test"

-13. For the Source Slot field, select "staging."
+13. For the Source Slot field, select "staging"

     ![After selecting the Swap Slots task, fill in various boxes in the configuration window, including App Service name, Resource group, and Source Slot (select Swap with Production).
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image99.png "Configure the Swap Slots task")

-14. Click the "Save" button at the top of the screen, and confirm by clicking the "OK" button.
+14. Click the "Save" button at the top of the screen, and confirm by clicking the "OK" button

 15. Congratulations!
-You have just created a test environment and added it to your pipeline.
+You have just created a test environment and added it to your pipeline

 16. Repeat all of the steps in Task 2 to create a production environment being careful to enter "production" as a replacement for "test" and selecting "TailspinWeb-production" instead of "TailspinWeb-test" where applicable.
 Do not forget to configure to individual steps in the newly cloned production environment.

-17. The final release pipeline should look like the screen shot below.
+17. The final release pipeline should look like the screen shot below:

     ![On the left is the TailspinToys-CI artifact, which is connected on the right by a line through the following environments (left to right): dev, test, and production (selected).](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image100.png "The final release pipeline")

 18. Now you will enable the continuous deployment trigger so the release process automatically begins as soon as a build successfully completes.
 To do this, click on the lightning bolt icon in the Artifacts window.

 19. This will bring up the Continuous deployment trigger panel.
-Change the setting to "Enabled."
+Change the setting to "Enabled".

     ![The lightning bolt icon next to the TailspinToys-CI artifact is highlighted, and to the right, Enabled is selected and highlighted in the Continuous deployment trigger panel.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image101.png "Enable the continuous deployment trigger")

-20. Click Save, and confirm your changes.
+20. Click Save, and confirm your changes

 21. Congratulations!
 You have completed the creation of a release pipeline with three environments.